2020PB/police-brutality/reports/New York.md

 Police strike a protestor with batons, before tackling him and arresting him.
 They shove other protestors with batons.
 Shortly after, police pin a man to the ground and kneel on him to make an arrest.
 A journalist identifies herself at the scene (link 3) and is credited with a first-person video (link 2) of the incident where she is shoved by police as she displays her press badge and films.

+Additional footage (link 4) from a journalist involved in the incident shows evidence of police shoving protestors and journalists throughout the night.

 tags: journalist, shove, strike, throw, beat, arrest, batons

 id: ny-newyorkcity-23